dbuchwald/6502/README.md

 If you decide to go down that route, head straight to the `Software` folder, where you will find several programs either identical or similar to what Ben has shown in his videos, but built with much more versatile toolchain.

 If you want to read more, go ahead and read [Software folder](#software-folder) section.
-Make sure to check out the [building software](#building-software) subsection, as it explains how to compile programs to run on Ben's build directly!
+Make sure to check out the [building software](#building-software) subsection, as it explains how to compile programs to run on Ben's build directly.

 ### Build your own breadboard design